 The ITWorks program at Tech Impact was started in 2011 in Philadelphia.
 It is only fitting that this life-changing program found its roots in the City of Brotherly Love, because it was the love and passion for the local community that fueled its beginning.
 Tech Impact had been providing IT services to nonprofits for many years.
 As a result of these relationships and partnerships, leadership began to notice that there were talented young people who were disconnected from educational and professional opportunities.
 So, they decided to do something about it, and thus, ITWorks was born.

-ITWorks Fall 2016 sessions wrapped up at the end of December with graduation ceremonies to celebrate the accomplishments of our graduates, and two standout students from each location delivered moving speeches about their journeys before finding the program, and their thoughts on the 16-week process.
+ITWorks Spring 2017 sessions wrapped up last month with graduation ceremonies to celebrate the accomplishments of our graduates, and two students from each location delivered moving speeches about their path that led to ITWorks and a reflection on their experience.

 The graduates came from a wide array of backgrounds – from pharmacy technicians to being in the Reserves, recent high school graduates to those with some college under their belt, and everywhere in between.
 All of them saw ITWorks as an opportunity to start on a promising career path.
 Now, we’re just a few months away from the next cohort of students!
 Interested in learning more about ITWorks?
 Read on to hear how it could be the pivotal moment in your career.